simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Example: PUT `https://example.com/connection/aZ9f`

-To update the connection, edge-messaging client MUST send PUT request to the recipient connection URI `RU` (returned by the server when creating the connection), signed with the key `RK`.
+To update the connection, simplex messaging client MUST send PUT request to the recipient connection URI `RU` (returned by the server when creating the connection), signed with the key `RK`.

 Request body should be sent as JSON object with the following properties:
 - `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).